Early Years Foundation Stage

 Impact

-At St Aidan’s, we aim to give each child the best possible start in life, preparing them to thrive in KS1.
+At Saint Aidan’s, we aim to give each child the best possible start in life, preparing them to thrive in KS1.
 By the end of the Early Years Foundation Stage, all children will have achieved their personal best, making good progress across all areas of learning and aiming for a good level of development (GLD).
 This includes children with SEND or those at risk of disadvantage, ensuring they meet age-related expectations and make excellent academic and social progress.

+Our successful transitions into Year 1 demonstrate our impact.
+EYFS staff understand how Early Learning Goals (ELGs) link to the National Curriculum, and through robust planning and delivery across all subjects.
 Our young learners will appreciate and understand the world by experiencing and learning about different cultures, celebrations, music, dance, art, and history.
 They will actively ask questions about their surroundings and learning experiences, taking risks as opportunities to learn.
+We also help children make sense of the world through our school values of kindness, love, faithfulness, and understanding of their rights and the rights of others.
+They will fulfil our mission: Love God, Love One Another.